-What self respecting Internet Marketing Geezer doesn’t have a list of their own web based Internet marketing tools?
+What self respecting Internet Marketer doesn’t have a list of their own web based Internet marketing tools?
 To be fair, I cannot take the credit for any of the the SEO tools or other tools here… so have tried to give the right people credit where it is due.
 I have, however, managed to modify the odd script or changed it’s use to be more appropriate for the things I do.
-I generally put these together for my own benefit – but you are welcome to bookmark tis page and use them.
-The list will probably grow when I get some time, to include my favourite third party stuff.
+I generally put these together for my own benefit – but you are welcome to bookmark this page and use them.

 Dropbox: The ultimate way to have a “virtual” folder that you can use securely from any PC.

-Thanks to Andy Langton for some of these.
-He has some more of his own tools.
+Andy Langton, who once worked for me, before going solo, still has some more of his own tools.

 Looking for a guy to do some work for you?

 I don’t do consulting now, but I’ve recently found out that Rishi Lakhani certainly does.

 Find him at: Rishi Lakhani‘s site.